intake/intake/docs/source/catalog.rst

 In addition, Intake allows the arguments to data sources to be templated, with the variables explicitly expressed as "user parameters".
-The given arguments are rendered using ``jinja2`` and the named user parameters, and validation is also provided for the allowed types and values for both the template values and the final arguments passed to the data source.
+The given arguments are rendered using ``jinja2`` and the named user parameters.
+Those parameters are also offer validation of the allowed types and values, for both the template values and the final arguments passed to the data source.
 The parameters are named and described, to indicate to the user what they are for.
-This kind of structure can be used to, for example, choose between two parts of a given data source, like "latest" and "stable".
+This kind of structure can be used to, for example, choose between two parts of a given data source, like "latest" and "stable", see the `entry1_part` entry in the example below.

 YAML Format